Basit-Arif/Basit-Arif/Readme.md

 👋 Hi there.I'm Abdul Basit,
-:pill: My interest lie in learning math, programming, data science, and read about new technologies 🌱 I’m currently learning
+:pill: My interest lie in learning math, programming, data science, and read about new technologies
-💞️ I’m looking to collaborate on ...
-📫 How to reach me ...
+:bulb: I’m currently Working on **Breast Cancer** detection as of my Final year project

 <!---
 Basit-Arif/Basit-Arif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.